 Persons seeking admission to a graduate program in the School of Education must complete two separate applications: one to the Graduate School as a classified graduate student seeking a degree in a specific program in education, psychology, or speech pathology and one to the specific program in the School of Education.
-Both Graduate School application forms and program application forms are available from the Office of the Associate Dean in the School of Education.
+Both Graduate School application forms and program application forms are available from the appropriate departmental office.